Towards Precise Intra-camera Supervised Person Re-identification: Experiments

-We evaluate the proposed method on three large-scale datasets: Market-1501 \cite{7410490}, DukeMTMC-reID \cite{ristani2016performance,zheng2017unlabeled}, and MSMT17 \cite{wei2018person}.
+\textbf{Datasets and Evaluation Metrics. } We evaluate the proposed method on three large-scale datasets: Market-1501 \cite{7410490}, DukeMTMC-reID \cite{ristani2016performance,zheng2017unlabeled}, and MSMT17 \cite{wei2018person}.
+The numbers of cameras, IDs, and images contained in each dataset are reported in Table~\ref{dataset_statistic_table}.
 To simulate the ICS setting, we generate intra-camera identity labels based on the provided full annotations.
-Table~\ref{dataset_statistic_table} lists the numbers of cameras, IDs, and images contained in each dataset, as well as the accumulated total identity number under intra-camera supervision ($\#ID_{ICS}$), the averaged image-per-person (IP) value, together with the averaged image-per-camera-per-person (ICP) value.
+Table~\ref{dataset_statistic_table} also lists the accumulated total identity number under intra-camera supervision ($\#ID_{ICS}$), the averaged image-per-person (IP) value, and the averaged image-per-camera-per-person (ICP) value.
 For performance evaluation, we adopt the Cumulative Matching Characteristic (CMC) and mean Average Precision (mAP), as the common practice.